omarkohl/rationality-freiburg.de/website/content/en/events/2022-09-30-predicting-the-future/index.md

 * [Prediction Markets (Gwern)](https://www.gwern.net/Prediction-markets)
 * [Introduction to Prediction Markets, Robin Hanson](https://www.youtube.com/watch?v=4yZKGbq1YmA) (video, 18 minutes)

+## What will we do?

+We will discuss predicting the future, based on the texts above.

-After discussing predictions and probabilities we will turn to practice:
+Afterwards we will turn to practice:

 * Make concrete personal predictions for the near future and resolve to track the results
-* Try out [Metaculus](https://www.metaculus.com/) and [Manifold
+* Try out Metaculus and Manifold Markets
-  Markets](https://manifold.markets/).
-If you already create an account on those platforms before the meetup it would be great!
-If possible bring a smartphone or a laptop.

 There will be snacks and drinks.